-From Tim on March 9th, 2009 in General Remodel
+From Dean Dowd on March 09, 2009 in General Remodel

 - Robot Vacuum.
 Robot technology has come a long way baby.
 The newest models can clean entire rooms better than some people I know.
 All it takes is some smart programming and a little maintenance of the vacuum, like dirt removal.
 The cleaning drone works best on wood, ceramic, vinyl, or linoleum floors.
 Carpet is not an ideal surface.

 - Wattson.
 Its a clever eco-friendly device that hooks up to your home fuse box.
 This green gadget monitors the amount of energy your home uses.
 It forces self regulation by turning appliances off or switching them to standby.
 It will also show how much money it takes to run these appliances and keeps a record of household energy usage.

 - Advanced Drinking Filters.
 Clean water filters have been around for years; some are better than others.
 The newest ADFs fit directly to the kitchen sink and clean water through a series of filters and ion exchange.
 ADFs provide the best system of filtration on the market.